basepage90/movie_app/README.md

     npm create-react-app movie_app
 ```
 ---
 (This source is based on Nomad Coder's lecture.
-Thanks to nico)
+Thanks to Nico)